-* Rope and Rescue – rescue operators specifically trained to access hard-to-reach spaces
+Rope and Rescue – rescue operators trained to access hard-to-reach spaces

-* Turnaround Services – combines other services into an all-encompassing safety solution
+Turnaround Services – combines other services into an all-encompassing safety solutions

-At the end of the day, Irwin’s is all about making sure every single worker makes it home after every single shift.
-But we’re also business-minded, and promoting safety just makes business sense.
-When workers make it home safe at the end of the day, it not only keeps them and their families happy, it also saves employers valuable time and money.
-We help companies develop and execute better safety management systems that create better workplaces for everyone.
+At the end of the day, Irwin’s Safety is all about making sure every single worker makes it safe home after every shift.
+It not only keeps them and their families happy, but it also saves employers valuable time and money.
+We help companies develop and execute better safety management systems that create better workplaces for all.

-Eager to get it’s new cell phones on the market as quickly as possible, a manufacturer rushes through production without properly testing their devices.
-Within a few months, reports begin to surface about their new phones overheating and occasionally even exploding in users’ faces.
+Eager to get its new cell phones on the market as quickly as possible, a manufacturer rushes through production without properly testing their devices.
+Within a few months, reports begin to surface about their new phones overheating and occasionally even exploding.
 Sales plummet.

 At a turnaround, a welder eager to start his lunch-break completes his final morning job quickly and without reasonable care.
 Six months later, a critical failure due to metal fatigue forces the plant into an emergency shutdown.